svdbusse/SemiAnnualChat/_posts/2019/2019-06-03-OrgUnitPath-G.-Suite-Azure-AD-Provisioning.md

 "availableToOtherTenants": false
 ```

-**Note:** Your value and displayname cannot contain spaces.
+***Note:** Your value and displayname cannot contain spaces.*

-#### Mapping Groups to Roles
+### Mapping Groups to Roles
-Now that i'd created my roles with their destinations OUs hard coded into the "value", I could assign my groups of users the application, specifying the corresponding role as part of the assignment.
+Now that I've created my roles with their corresponding OUs hard coded into the "value", I can assign my groups of users to the application, specifying the role as part of the assignment.
 ![Add User Assignments](/SemiAnnualChat/assets/OrgUnitPath/AddAssignment.png "Add User Assignments")

 **List of Assigned Roles:**